Notice of Pre-AIA or AIA Status

 Braig teaches a system for analyzing bodily fluid (abstract).
 Braig teaches the system includes bubble sensors, including ultrasonic and optical sensors (paragraph [0138]).
 Braig teaches a bubble detector may operate on the principle that the air is clear and hence when an air bubble pass by a detector, a maximum amount of light would be transmitted, while blood is darker than air and a minimum amount of light would be transmitted; wherein bubble detectors are very well known in the art and many types can be employed (paragraph [0508]).

-Since Braig teaches ultrasonic and optical sensors and their functions are well known in the art, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have substituted one of the sensors of modified Duan to provide: wherein one of the sensors is an optical sensor, and monitors, as monitoring objects, the plurality of channels and the control unit determines that which of the channels an abnormality has occurred depending on the degree of attenuation of intensity of transmitted light.
+Since Braig teaches ultrasonic and optical sensors and their functions are well known in the art, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have substituted the sensor of modified Duan to provide: wherein the sensor is an optical sensor, and monitors, as monitoring objects, the plurality of channels and the control unit determines in which of the plurality of channels an abnormality has occurred depending on the degree of attenuation of intensity of transmitted light.
 Doing so would have a predictable result of allowing for determining of an abnormality, e.g. bubbles, in the channels based on transmission of light.
 See MPEP 2413(I)(B).

 Modified Duan fails to teach: the plurality of channels having different transparencies.